 Teen reading groups from around the country chose these books as the nominees for the Teens' Top Ten of 2013.
 Voting has already taken place this year; check out this year's winners.

-Crewel, by Gennifer Albin - In a futuristic world, Spinsters are women with the power to weave everything into form, whether it be food, buildings, or peoples' lives.
+Crewel by Gennifer Albin - In a futuristic world, Spinsters are women with the power to weave everything into form, whether it be food, buildings, or peoples' very lives.
 Adelice Lewys has this talent, and she is whisked away into a world of luxury and elegance because of it.
 Although it is often advertised as the perfect life, Adelice soon discovers things are far from what they seem.

 Of Poseidon, by Anna Banks - Galen, prince of the Syrena, is sent to land to find a girl he's heard can communicate with fish.
 He finds Emma and after several encounters, including a deadly one with a shark, Galen becomes convinced Emma holds the key to his kingdom.

 Underworld, by Meg Cabot - In the second book of the Abandon series, Pierce Oliviera has been, yet again, kidnapped by John Hayden, the ruler of the Underworld.
 However, this time she can't escape, and when she gets a video on her phone predicting her cousin's death, Pierce panics and begs John for help.
 She will do anything if only he will help her cousin, including staying with him forever in the Underworld.

 Bitterblue, by Kristin Cashore - When her evil father King Leck dies, Bitterblue is made queen of a kingdom she barely knows.
 She finds herself surrounded by advisers she can't trust, struggling to come to terms with both who she is and the legacy left by her father.
 In an effort to turn her kingdom into a better place, Bitterblue tries to discover the secrets of her father's crimes by walking the streets of her own city in disguise.
 Can she help her people heal after 35 years of tyranny?